Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom

-\parindent=8mm { {In this paper, a new variant of the blossom, the $(p,q)$-blossom, is introduced, by altering the diagonal property of the standard blossom.
-This $(p,q)$-blossom is has been adapted for developing identities and algorithms for $(p,q)$-Bernstein bases and $(p,q)$-B$\acute{e}$zier curves.
-We generate several new identities including an explicit formula representing the monomials in terms of the $(p,q)$-Bernstein basis functions and a $(p,q)$-variant of Marsden's identity by applying the $(p,q)$-blossom.
-We also derive for each $(p,q)$-B$\acute{e}$zier curve of degree $n,$ a collection of $n!$ new, affine invariant, recursive evaluation algorithms.
-Using two of these new recursive evaluation algorithms, we construct a recursive subdivision algorithm for $(p,q)$-B$\acute{e}$zier curves.\\
+In this paper, a new analogue of blossom based on post quantum calculus is introduced.
+The post quantum blossom has been adapted for developing identities and algorithms for Bernstein bases and B$\acute{e}$zier curves.
+By applying the post quantum blossom, various new identities and formulae expressing the monomials in terms of the post quantun Bernstein basis functions and a post quantun variant of Marsden's identity are investigated.
+For each post quantum B$\acute{e}$zier curves of degree $m,$ a collection of $m!$ new, affine invariant, recursive evaluation algorithms are derived.